ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

     :trace all -query

 because I want to see fact searches but only need the answers and not all the processing the query did.
+If you want to see the arguments and answer to a query, you can leave :tracel all, but then do :notrace ^query.
+This will shut down all the internal guts of the ^query function.

 NOTE: if you want tracing to start at startup, when you don't have control, login with a botname of trace.
 E.g, at the login type: